nasuni-labs/nasuni-dashboards/README.md

 ## Firewall Requirements

-The data sources used with Nasuni Dashboards must be accessible from the VM:
+The data sources used with Nasuni Dashboards should be accessible from the VM:

 * SNMP: UDP 161 access to monitored Edge Appliances